-These modifiers must be added if the service of a resident is being counted for credit towards the documentation requirements of a supervising physician in a teaching situation.
+These modifiers must be added when a resident’s service contributes toward the documentation requirements for a supervising physician in a teaching situation.

 -GC This Service Has Been Performed In Part by A Resident Under The Direction Of A Teaching Physician.

 This modifier indicates that teaching physician services were rendered in compliance with all the requirements outlined in the Medicare Carriers Manual.
 Teaching Physician Services that are billed using this modifier certify that they have been present during the key portion(s) of the service(s) and were immediately available during the other parts of the service(s).

 -GE This Service Has Been Performed by A Resident Without The Presence Of A Teaching Physician Under The Primary Care Exception.

 This modifier indicates that Teaching Physician’s Services were rendered under the exception to the policy requiring the presence of the Teaching Physician during the key portion of the service.